-During the Track Record Period, Feiyin and Weidong declared and paid dividends of RMB90.5 million in 2012.
+During the three years ended December 31, 2010, 2011 and 2012 and the six months ended June 30, 2013, Feiyin and Weidong declared and paid dividends of RMB90.5 million in 2012.
 The Company has not paid or declared any dividend since its inception.
 As of the Latest Practicable Date, all outstanding dividends payable had been fully settled.
 We funded the payment of the declared dividends with cash at bank and on hand.